-Lightweight, affordable travel trailers have ushered in a new era of RVing, particularly for young travelers eager to hit the road.
+Lightweight, affordable campers and travel trailers have ushered in a new era of RVing, particularly for young travelers eager to hit the road.
 Here’s how to make the most of your camper’s weight and space.

 Forget your grandpa’s clunky behemoth: today’s trailer manufacturers know there’s a growing mass of travelers that don’t want to spend a fortune on a bulky trailer or the gas-guzzling truck you’ll need to pull it.

 As a result, there’s never been a better selection of lightweight travel trailers that can be pulled with mid-sized SUVs, and in many cases, large cars.
 The simplest of them are affordable for folks with limited recreational budgets, and many hold their resale value better than larger trailers.

 Here’s a look at 20 of our favorite small travel trailers and campers, from compact fiberglass teardrops under 2,000 pounds to more built-out, spacious models under 3,500 pounds.
 And if you’re looking for something even smaller, check out our favorite DIY teardrop trailers.

 Related read: 7 Best Campervan Rental Companies in Phoenix